Best Graphic Design Tools for UX Designers 2026: Honest Reviews From Someone Who's Been There

 Pros:

-- Great for teams already invested in Sketch
+• Great for teams already invested in the Sketch ecosystem

 Cons:

-Here's the deal: If your whole team is on Macs with an existing Sketch workflow, there's no urgent reason to switch.
+Here's the deal: If your whole team is on Macs and you've got an existing Sketch workflow, there's no urgent reason to migrate.
 But for new teams?
 The Mac-only limitation is a dealbreaker in most cases.
 Don't let nostalgia drive a $20/seat/month decision.

 3. InVision — Best for Prototyping and Stakeholder Presentations

-InVision has had a bumpy ride over the past few years.
-The company went through restructuring, sunset its older Classic platform, and has been pushing users toward Studio and its Freehand collaborative whiteboard.
-By 2026, InVision is leaner, but it still does one thing really well: creating polished, clickable prototypes that blow stakeholders away who don't know (or care) what a wireframe is.
-And honestly, sometimes that's exactly what you need to get a project approved.
+Here's the thing with InVision — it's had a complicated few years.
+The company went through significant restructuring, sunset its older InVision Classic platform, and has been pushing users toward InVision Studio and its Freehand collaborative whiteboard product.
+By 2026, InVision is a leaner operation, but it still does one thing exceptionally well: creating polished, clickable prototypes that impress stakeholders who don't know (or care) what a wireframe is.
+And sometimes that's exactly what you need to get a project approved.

 Freehand has become a genuinely useful tool for remote workshops and async collaboration.
-Think Miro-like, but tighter in scope — which can be either a feature or a limitation depending on your team.
+Think Miro-adjacent, but tighter in scope — which depending on your team could be a feature or a limitation.

 Key Features: